isomerpages/iras-taxacademy/_executive-tax-programmes/goods-and-services-tax.md

 <a id="etp2gst-ta-id"></a>
 ### **Executive Tax Programme Level II (Goods and Services Tax)**

+•	Aug 2021 intake: Registration is now open

 This course comprises one module on overall GST concepts and applications, and five modules on specific industry sectors of Finance, Real Estate & Construction, Manufacturing, Logistics, Hotel, Travel & Various Services.

 [Registration Form](https://forms.gle/LoMbyMjhTKMTT2fY9){:target="_blank"} - [Details]({{"/files/executive-tax-programmes/income-tax/ETP L2 GST 2-2020.pdf"}}){:target="_blank"}

-Registration is CLOSED for intake 2/2020 (Feb 2021 intake).
+Registration is OPEN for intake 1/2021 (Aug 2021 intake).

-The next intake for this course will be in Aug 2021.
+The next intake for this course will be in Feb 2022.
 Registration will be available six weeks prior to the course commencement date.

 <a id="etp3gst-ta-id"></a>
 ### **Executive Tax Programme Level III (Goods and Services Tax): Advanced GST**